-Assistant Dean, Grand Canyon Theological Seminary
+Associate Professor of Old Testament, Grand Canyon Theological Seminary

-Dr. Diffey serves as an assistant professor of the Old Testament within the College of Theology at GCU.
-He earned a BA in history, an MDiv in Christian ministry and a PhD in the Old Testament before becoming a professor.
-His interests are in the Old Testament and biblical theology.
+Dr. Diffey serves as Associate Professor of Old Testament within the College of Theology at GCU.
+He has his BA in History, completed an MDiv in Christian Ministry, and earned a PhD in Old Testament before becoming a professor.
+His interests are in the area of Old Testament and biblical theology.
 He is married to Anne and has three children.

 The culture around us is changing rapidly.
 How do you think that the church should respond?